kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-03-22-facebook-earnings-report.md

              alt="Facebook logo">
 </figure>

 Facebook is one of the technology giants and is dominating the social media market with Facebook.com, Instagram, Messenger, and WhatsUp.
 The year 2018 wasn't the easiest one for Facebook since they were under a lot of regulatory and media pressure.
-However, Facebook financials don't really show it and company did really well in 2018.
+However, Facebook financials don't really show it and the company did quite well in 2018.
 Let me walk you through its financial results.

 ## How Does Facebook Make Money - Summary